Skip to content

 Peer-reviewed Workshop Publications

 1. Michael J. Brim, Lance Drane, Marshall McDonnell, Christian Engelmann, and Addi Malviya Thakur.
 A Microservices Architecture Toolkit for Interconnected Science Ecosystems.
-In Proceedings of the 37th International Conference on High Performance Computing, Networking, Storage and Analysis (SC) Workshops 2024: 19th Workshop on Workflows in Support of Large-Scale Science (WORKS) 2024, Atlanta, GA, USA, November 18, 2024.
+In Proceedings of the 37th International Conference on High Performance Computing, Networking, Storage and Analysis (SC) Workshops 2024: 19th Workshop on Workflows in Support of Large-Scale Science (WORKS) 2024, pages 2072-2079, Atlanta, GA, USA, November 18, 2024.
 IEEE Computer Society, Los Alamitos, CA, USA.
-To appear.
-Abstract BibTeX Citation
+ISBN 979-8-3503-5554-3.
+DOI 10.1109/SCW63240.2024.00259.
+Acceptance rate 66.7% (10/15).
+Abstract Publication BibTeX Citation

 Peer-reviewed Conference Posters